meer-faris0fficial/tower-of-Hanoi-iterative-solution-/README.md

 🛠️ Limitations

-Maximum number of disks is 10 (array size limit)
+Maximum number of disks is 10 (array size limit) which can be change by increasing or decreasing the array size but it wont affect the program

 No dynamic memory allocation used